1. I heard fracking isn’t happening or won’t happen, so what’s the problem?

 No. Traditional Owners do not have the right to veto (or block) fracking on their lands, or any other oil & gas exploration.
 Neither do private landholders or pastoralists.

 No. The government’s own mapping shows that fracking is banned across a much smaller portion of the state (South West, Peel, Perth metro and the Dampier Peninsula), not 98%.
-The majority of WA has a moratorium (temporary ban) on fracking which could be overturned at the stroke of a pen.
-In any case, 2% of Western Australia is close to 5 million hectares, nearly the size of Tasmania!
+The majority of WA has a moratorium (temporary ban) on fracking which could be overturned at the stroke of a pen (as was the case with the Kimberley).
+2% of Western Australia is close to 5 million hectares, nearly the size of Tasmania!

 This false statement is a distraction from the real issue - the areas where fracking IS permitted include large and iconic parts of WA, including the West Kimberley and the Martuwarra Fitzroy River catchment area.